 The first word of this national park might seem a little redundant.
 We mean, is there really any other kind of mountain?
 By nature, mountains are rocky.
 But we prefer to think of them as mountains where Rocky the fictional boxer might train: running up and down these bumpy formations instead of outdoor steps or wherever he was running.
 So that’s been established; these are mountains owned by Sylvester Stallone’s iconic character.
 Or not... in any case, they're known as the Rockies.

 That’s enough fluff; onto the rocky stuff.
-This national park in Colorado is made up of all sorts of forests and alpine tundra (flat, desert-like areas), and is adorned by stunning lakes, valleys and, you guessed it, mountains.
+This national park in Colorado is made up of all sorts of forests and alpine tundra (flat, desert-like areas), and is adorned by lakes, valleys and, you guessed it, mountains.
 The Trail Ridge Road and the Old Fall River Road are the main passages, meandering around the ridges and rivers, and providing views so darn good that you’re in danger of flying off the edge.
 Hey you, keep your eyes on the road.
-In any case, it’ll help if you know where you’re going, which is why we at the Plum Guide have put together this post on where to stay in Rocky Mountain National Park.
+In any case, it’ll help if you know where you’re going, which is why we here at Plum Guide have put our expert heads together and come up with this this post on where to stay in Rocky Mountain National Park.
 Buckle up.

 Let’s start with the obvious.
 When it comes to where to stay in Rocky Mountain National Park, you can't miss Estes Park, the main town at the base of the mountains.
 Perhaps it’s even a tad jealous that so many visitors drop in just to visit the bumpy topography next-door.
 There's plenty to do in Estes Park: the town even has an aerial tramway (don’t look down) that takes passengers right up to the peak of the Prospect Mountain.
 Once you’re up at the summit, it’s finally time to look down - especially with camera in hand - to snap photos of the valley where Estes Park lies.
 Reach the mountaintop at dawn or dusk to catch the sky, as it blisters crimson with desire (any Pulitzer Award judges reading this, please speak to our agent).
 You can also get a good look from the Lumpy Ridge.